gaultier/blog/optimization-tales-cockroachdb-part1.md

 The software is [Kratos](https://github.com/ory/kratos), a widely used authentication and identity management service.
 Users of this software are humans.
 Humans often register with an email and password (Kratos also supports passwordless schemes such as passkeys, WebAuthn, etc, but the proverbial email+password approach remains very much in use).
 Humans also tend to forget their password.
 That's why Kratos like any identity management service worth its salt, supports password recovery.

-The user enter one of their addresses (email, phone number, etc), and if this address is in the system, a list of masked addresses is shown to them, they pick one, and a recovery link or code is sent to them on that address.
+The user enters one of their addresses (email, phone number, etc), and if this address is in the system, a list of masked addresses is shown to them, they pick one, and a recovery link or code is sent to them on that address.
 Using that link or code, they can setup a new password.
 Pretty standard:

 ![Account recovery](recovery.png)